yoasyo25/career-development-curriculum/module_four/cold_outreach_ii.md

 * Ask for a job
 * Talk about yourself too much

+### Speaking at a Meetup

+Go to Meetup.com ...

+#### How to Approach This
+1. Pick a Meetup that you like

+OR

+1. Pick a Meetup that sounds interesting

+OR

+What kinds of topics have been covered at this Meetup recently?

+#### Utilize Your Network
+* Denver.rb beginner's track is run by former Turing instructor, Andrew Carmer (@carmer.andrew on Slack)

+#### Prepare Your Talk
+* Join #speakercorps on Slack to ask questions and get feedback from current students, alumni, and mentors on your talk

+### Writing a Technical Blog Post and Showing it Off

+####

+#### Utilize

 ### Closing & Next Steps
-Remember to document your cold outreach in your Trello board -- this will also make it easier to fill out the deliverable guidelines when you've kept a record of what has happened.
+Remember to document your cold outreach and networking opportunities in your Trello board -- this will also make it easier to fill out the deliverable guidelines when you've kept a record of what has happened.

 For more on the effectiveness of outreach and follow up, check out 1606-BE alum Jesse Spevack's [blog post on his job search experience](http://www.jessespevack.com/blog/2017/3/8/get-hired-how-i-went-from-bootcamp-grad-to-engineer)